davidtwco/rfcs/text/0000-build-std.md

 std = { path = "../libstd" }
 ```

-In line with `crates.io`'s policy of not allowing packages with dependencies on
-code published outside of `crates.io`, crates with these dependency sources will
+As with any other `path` or `git` dependency, crates with these dependency
-not be able to be published to crates.io.
+sources will not be able to be published to crates.io.

 It is not possible to perform source replacement on standard library
 dependencies using `builtin = true`.